• Skip to main content

 • Mix all and marinate overnight (8 to 32 hours) the in fridge or at least 2 hours on the counter in a cool dry place.
 Cover the ground meat with a thin cloth or mesh to allow air circulation.

-• Heat oil in a pan fry chopped until until golden brown.
+• Heat oil in a pan fry chopped onions until until golden brown.

 (Protip: You can also use crushed and fried onions to save time.)

-• Most of the water has dried.
-Now we need to sear (bhunna) the dum ka keema for about 10 minutes until keema turns brown, a little darker in color.
+• Now you need to sear (bhunna) the dum ka keema for about 5-7 minutes until oil separates on the side of the pan.

 • Heat at least 2 inch peice of thick charcoal.
 It has to be red hot.
 In a wide pot place the coal on the keema as shown in above picture.
 Drizzle oil and cover the keema tightly.
 Smoke for 10 minutes.

-• If you like keema to be juicy add ½ water and let keema simmer on low for 5 minutes until you see the oil separating on the sides of the pan.
+• If you like keema to be juicy add ¼ cup water and let keema simmer on low for 5 minutes until you see the oil separating on the sides of the pan.

 • Dish out the keema and add a small dollop of butter in the middle.
 Garnish it with loads of juliene ginger, fresh mint, and sliced onion salad.